 Stefan Raets is a Tor.com moderator and a frequent book reviewer for the site.
 He’s usually reading and writing about SF/F whenever he’s not distracted by less important things like eating and sleeping.
 You can also find him on Twitter and his website Far Beyond Reality.
 Whatever you do, don’t ask him for book recommendations, because you’ll never get him to shut up again.

 Jamie Stafford-Hill designs book covers for Tor Books and engages in miscellaneous design activities for Tor.com.

-Fritz Foy is the Senior Vice President of Strategic Technology at Macmillan.
+Fritz Foy is the President and Publisher of Tor Books.
 His involvement with Tor.com began in January 1967 when he bought the first Star Trek novel, the Ace edition of The Fellowship of the Ring, and a used copy of Detective Comics #326 in Marley’s in East Hampton NY.
 He still has all three.
 He is the Publisher of Tor.com.

-Tom Doherty is the founder, President, and Publisher of Tor Books, which publishes the largest SF and fantasy list in the English-speaking world.
+Tom Doherty is the founder and Chairman of Tor Books, which publishes the largest SF and fantasy list in the English-speaking world.
 He was there when the foundations of the earth were laid.